Gabe Mirkin: Writing

 Mirkin wrote The Sportsmedicine Book, which discusses proper diet, exercise, and sports injuries.
 He has written a total of 16 books, and has written a chapter on sports medicine for the Merck Manual.

 Mirkin has written a number of syndicated columns on sports medicine which appeared weekly in 31 newspapers, and was a contributor in a monthly column for The Runner magazine.
 His monthly journal, the Mirkin Report, reportedly had over 25,000 subscribers.

 The Sportsmedicine Book

-Mirkin's book (written in collaboration with Marshall Hoffman), The Sportsmedicine Book, is considered to be one of his most noted works.
-It discusses and exposes the prevailing myths of sports medicine, and offers what Mirkin considers to be useful facts in their place.
+One of Mirkin's books (written in collaboration with Marshall Hoffman), The Sportsmedicine Book, discusses and exposes the prevailing myths of sports medicine, and offers what Mirkin considers to be useful facts in their place.

 Radio hosting

 Mirkin was offered his own regular radio show by WCAU executives in December 1978.
 A mini-studio was built in his home from which he broadcast live via a remote hookup with the station every weeknight.
 Based on ratings, the show was most popular among people aged 35 to 64.

 Mirkin had a program on the Talk America Radio Networks that was broadcast by over 75 stations in the United States and Canada.
 His show centered on callers asking questions regarding health, fitness, and nutrition.

 He has also had a daily fitness feature called Dr. Gabe Mirkin on Fitness broadcast for CBS Radio News during the 1970s.